employee training

 Employees

-Absent “Official with Authority” or “Confidential Employee” designation, the University encourages, but does not require, all employees to report incidents of Prohibited Conduct to ensure the University can connect with complainants to inform them of University reporting and resource options.
+All employees not considered to be a “Confidential Employee” are required to report incidents of Prohibited Conduct to ensure the University can connect with complainants to inform them of University reporting and resource options.

 In addition, there may be circumstances where employees are required to report details regarding incidents of Prohibited Conduct that are disclosed to them, to their supervisors, Dean, or Title IX Coordinator.
 (Employees who have been designated as confidential employees, as summarized above are exempt from this requirement).